Skip to main content

 Minimally Invasive Procedures

 When symptoms persist, minimally invasive procedures can restore circulation.
 Catheter-based interventions open narrowed arteries, improving blood delivery to the legs.
-Recovery is typically faster than surgery, allowing patients to return to daily activities sooner.
+Recovery is typically faster than surgery, allowing patients to return to daily activities sooner after care at a medical clinic near you.

 Ongoing Care and Management